partiql/partiql-lang-kotlin/docs/wiki/v1/compiler.md

 ```
 RelLimit         Pattern.match(..)
   \
    RelOffset       Pattern.match(..)
-       \
-        *              match any offset child
 ```

-We use the builders to create a pattern, intentionally omitting `RelOffset` children.
+We use the builders to create a pattern.

 ```
 Pattern.match(RelLimit::class)